home-assistant/home-assistant.io/source/_integrations/igloohome.markdown

   - Try reloading the client credentials.
   - Check if your subscription is active.
-  - If you have an igloohome bridge, ensure that it is linked to the battery powered devices.
+  - If you are using an igloohome bridge, ensure that it is linked to the battery-powered devices.

 ### Authentication problems.